mongodb-labs/drivers-evergreen-tools/README.md

 See the Secrets Handling [readme](./.evergreen/secrets_handling/README.md) for more information on how secrets are managed locally and on on Evergreen.

+# Python CLIs

+We make some of our Python scripts available as self-contained clis that do not require setting up a Python virtual environment.
+For example, after running `.evergreen/setup.sh` you can run the resulting `.evergreen/mongodl`, `.evergreen/mongosh-dl` and `.evergreen/socks5srv` scripts directly.

 ## Env Files

 This repo supports the use of `.env` files, which can be placed in `$DRIVERS_TOOLS` and in the sub-directories.